Yandex Cloud

 Warning

-Using the --property parameter will reset all component properties that were not explicitly provided in the parameter to their defaults.
-To save the previously updated properties, list them in your request along with the properties you want to update.
+The --property option will reset all component properties that were not explicitly provided, to their default values.
+To save the properties you updated, list them in your request along with the ones you want to update.

 You can get the cluster ID and name with the list of clusters in the folder.

-2. To activate cluster deletion protection and access to Yandex Data Processing component web interfaces, update the values in the appropriate fields of the Yandex Data Processing cluster description:
+2. To activate cluster deletion protection and access to the web interfaces of the Yandex Data Processing components, update the values in the appropriate fields of the Yandex Data Processing cluster description:

 resource "yandex_dataproc_cluster" "data_cluster" {